slimbootloader/documentation/source/developer-guides/configuration.rst

 Ease of platform and board customization is one of the most important design goal of creating |SPN|.
 It has many benefits from both system perspective and business use cases.
 For example,

-* By using a centralized configuration infrasture code, it is easier to manage all configuration related data in all boot stages in the same way
+* By using a centralized configuration infrastructure code, it is easier to manage all configuration related data in all boot stages in the same way
 * Because configuration data is *packed* into a central region in |SPN| image, it is easier to customize these changes, or add security protection, or optimize its footprint.
 * By defining a standardized human readable configuration format, it is easier to create tools to provide user interface to manage many platform configurations.